junxit/us-congress-bills-111/metadata.md

 - 2009-11-05 — Introduced in Senate
 - 2009-11-05 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S11218)
 - 2009-11-05 — Sponsor introductory remarks on measure.
 (CR S11218-11221)
+- 2010-04-29 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2010-06-08 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2010-06-08 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2010-06-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 421.